 That leads to a large spike following the tournament’s completion as people reenter the market and the usual summer rush of home-buying continues.

 The Rise in Property Value Following The World Cup Table

 What backs this idea up further is that on the two occasions property prices dropped or rose by less than 1%, England failed to qualify for the tournament.

 The most recent of those dips happened in 1994 when Graham Taylor was famously unable to help the Three Lions qualify for the tournament in the USA.
 During this period, as England fans avoided televisions, the property market stagnated, seeing a 0.6% decrease in the average cost of a home.

 Likewise, in 1974 when England was halfway through eight years without qualifying for the tournament, property prices rose by just 0.9%.

 And it’s a similar story across the European Championship too.
 While the “wally with a brolly,” Steve McClaren can’t necessarily be blamed for a 3.9% drop in the property during Euro 2008, he can be blamed for a shambolic qualifying campaign that saw the Three Lions fail to qualify for the first time in over two decades.

 That’s due to a consistency in the market, with fans across the nation less transfixed on the tournament as they are at this particular moment in time.

 So What Can We Expect?

-While the market may feel a little quieter now, the history of World Cup tournaments show this is a common trend.
-For those who don’t follow football, it’s the perfect time to buy, but once that final whistle blows on July 15, the advantage may well fall into the hands of the seller.
+While the market may feel a little quieter now, the history of World Cup tournaments shows this is a common trend.
+For those who don’t follow football, it’s the perfect time to buy, but once that final whistle blows on July 15, the advantage may fall into the seller’s hands.